Moonshine (Canadian TV series): Production

 Created by Sheri Elwood for Six Eleven Media and Entertainment One, the series was first announced in 2020 under the working title Feudal.

 Following the conclusion of the first season, the CBC announced that the series was renewed for a second season, which is slated to add Allan Hawco to the cast., with Leigh-Ann Rose in a primary recurring role.
 A third season adds J.D.
 Martin to the primary cast.

-The series was announced to have been cancelled after three seasons in December 2024.

 Release

-International

 The series was released on Amazon Freevee in the United Kingdom on March 10, 2023, with both seasons and all 16 episodes on the platform at launch.
-It premiered in the United States on The CW on July 7, 2023.
+The first season premiered in the United States on The CW on July 7, 2023.
+The CW decided against airing the second and third seasons, though the second season was released on The CW app.

 Critical response

 John Doyle of The Globe and Mail wrote that the series had some good and fun aspects, but "there is, literally, too much going on.
 It’s like there are several series packed into one, and some of those involved aren’t quite sure which one they’re starring in."